LeoMaben/Anomaly-detection-for-Jet-Engines/README.md

 The goal is to develop a predictive model that can estimate how long an engine will continue to function before failure occurs.

 ## **Things Learned**
-- MLP and XGBoost performed the best in the experiments.
+- Random Forest and XGBoost performed the best in the experiments.
 - Ensemble methods improved predictive accuracy by combining multiple models.
 - Feature selection played a crucial role in optimizing performance.
+- Neural Network solutions does have the potential for better results however more optimization regarding feature selection is needed while also checking the use of other models such as LSTM for this particular use case (Future Possibilities)

 ## **Dataset Description**
 The dataset consists of time-series sensor readings for multiple engines.